Find elevations with the Tilequery API

 }

 IDs.
-Add the following code in your JavaScript, below the lng
+Add the following code in your JavaScript, below thelng

-var lngDisplay = document.getElementById('lng');
+const lngDisplay = document.getElementById('lng');

-var latDisplay = document.getElementById('lat');
+const latDisplay = document.getElementById('lat');

-var eleDisplay = document.getElementById('ele');
+const eleDisplay = document.getElementById('ele');

-Save your work and refresh the page.
+- Save your work and refresh the page.
 The new sidebar will be on the left side of the page.
-In an upcoming step, you will use the <span>
+In an upcoming step, you will use the

 IDs that you created to display the longitude, latitude, and elevation in the sidebar.